openstack/vitrage/doc/source/contributor/vitrage-api.rst

 ================

-alarm id - (string(255)) get rca on this alarm.
+alarm id - (string(255)) get rca on this alarm. all_tenants - (boolean, optional) shows the rca of all tenants (in case the user has the permissions).

 Request Body
 ============

-* all_tenants - (boolean, optional) shows the rca of all tenants (in case the user has the permissions).
+None.

 Request Examples
 ================